 Focus on the big ticket items as much as you can.
-Flooring, adding extra rooms, architectural details, adding a fireplace through experts like All Heating – gas fireplace contractor in Snohomish, WA, adding outlets, adding a hose bib to the front or back of the home.
+Flooring, adding extra rooms, architectural details, adding a fireplace through experts like All Heating – gas fireplace contractor in Snohomish, WA, adding outlets, adding a hose bib/coupling to the front or back of the home.
 Anything that might be covered up by drywall during the building process – outlets and cable hookups are always a good example.
 If you don’t want vinyl in the kitchen and bathrooms, upgrade to tile.
 Pay that extra for thicker padding under the carpet or softer “premium” carpets.
 Add timber flooring by having an in stock hardwood floor installation done- these are all items that are costly and can inconvenience your family while being done at a later date.

 Think of your plan for living there.
 Can you live with the cheap faucet in the kitchen for a few months until you decide to spend the money and go buy a new one that you install over a weekend?
 Try and think of your future resale too.
 Then if the doors on your kitchen cupboards are old and looking a little shabby, you do not have to buy a whole new kitchen!
 You can simply replace them with cheap replacement kitchen doors of a high quality and it looks just like a new kitchen!
 Although you like the TV on that wall, would someone prefer it on the other wall – the one without the outlet?
 Even if you’re not putting in ceiling fans, maybe you should have the switches wired for them – just in case you do want them or the future buyer of your home wants them.
 This is the kind of new home upgrade you should be purchasing at the builder’s showroom.